minprog/prog-project/info/20 Requirements.md

 - Your project's *Product Name* may be anything.
 Your project's *Company Identifier* should be `nl.mprog`.

-- Your app must use Automatic Reference Counting (ARC).
+- Your app must use Swift as the source code language.

 - Your app must tolerate low-memory warnings (as by reloading views when needed).

-- Your app must work within the iPhone 8 Simulator; you need not test it on actual hardware.
+- Your app must work within the iPhone 9 Simulator; you need not test it on actual hardware.

 ### Web based visualization